Published March 24, 2026

 River trips

-Let’s get to the good stuff first!
-Landers River Trips (Narrowsburg) and Indian Head Canoes and Reber River Trips (Barryville) offer very fun river stuff.
+In spring and summer, the Delaware River is the place to be.
+Landers River Trips (Narrowsburg) and Indian Head Canoes and Reber River Trips (Barryville) offer very fun river adventures.
 You can float or paddle to enjoy the scenery, do a little whitewater rafting, or book party rafts and tie your tubes together for a super fun group activity.

 Swimming